 Net Assets Without Donor Restrictions - Net assets without donor restrictions represent the portion of expendable net assets that are available for operations, which includes net assets designated by the Board for general operating purposes.
-The Board-Designated Operating Reserves are intended to provide an internal source of funds for situations, such as a sudden increase in expenses, one-time unbudgeted expenses, unanticipated loss in funding, or uninsured losses.
-The Board-Designated Operating Reserves are to be used and replenished within a reasonably short period of time.
+The Board-designated operating reserves are intended to provide an internal source of funds for situations, such as a sudden increase in expenses, one-time unbudgeted expenses, unanticipated loss in funding, or uninsured losses.
+The Board-designated operating reserves are to be used and replenished within a reasonably short period of time.

 Net Assets with Donor Restrictions - Net assets with donor restrictions represent the portion of net assets that are subject to donor-imposed restrictions related to a time restraint or for a specific use, such as educational materials, legislative advocacy, outreach and awareness, the PFF Care Center Network, PFF Registry, PFF Summit, program support, research grants, support groups, and PFF events.
-Satisfaction of net assets with donor restrictions (i.e. when the donor-stipulated purpose has been fulfilled or the stipulated time period has elapsed) is reported as a reclassification from net assets with donor restrictions.
+Satisfaction of net assets with donor restrictions (i.e., when the donor-stipulated purpose has been fulfilled, or the stipulated time period has elapsed) is reported as a reclassification from net assets with donor restrictions to net assets without donor restrictions.
 Some assets with donor restrictions may include a stipulation that assets provided be maintained permanently (perpetual in nature) while permitting the Organization to expend the income generated by the assets in accordance with the provisions of additional donor restrictions and the release of restrictions, respectively.
-The Organization had no assets that are perpetual in nature as of June 30, 2021 and 2020.
+The Organization had no assets that are perpetual in nature as of June 30, 2022 and 2021.